-- · Logging in to their customer account at www.portlandgeneral.com. - Clicking on "My Usage" (located in the yellow-shaded box labeled "Energy Tracker" in the lower right-hand box of the account interface). - Clicking the "Green Button Download My Data" button that appears below the chart display on the right side of the screen, and then clicking "Export" (without changing the default export settings provided). - The resulting CSV file will provide a customer's past monthly energy consumption, and can be provided to a project manager to develop an annual consumption estimate.
-Note the Service Agreement number listed on the CSV export is separate from the SPID listed on the customer's bill.
+- Logging in to their customer account at www.portlandgeneral.com. - Clicking on "My Energy Use" (located in the left-hand navigation bar on the "My Account" Dashboard interface, below the "Manage Your Service" header). - Scrolling down and clicking the "Green Button Download My Data" button that appears below the chart display under "My use," and then clicking "Export" (without changing the default export settings provided). - The resulting CSV file will provide a customer's past monthly energy consumption, and can be provided to a project manager to develop an annual consumption estimate. - NOTE: The Service Agreement number listed on the CSV export is separate from the SPID listed on the customer's bill.
 The Service Agreement number is not required information for the program.